husio/blog/content/post/error-handling/index.md

 What I have presented is a powerful pattern.
-You may use the `causer` interface to extract attributes or custom error implementations that were wrapped, attaching helpful information on each step.
-This might be great during input validation, where together with an error you want to return information about the invalid field in a way that can be extracted later.
+You may use the `causer` interface to extract attributes or custom error implementations that were wrapped, attaching helpful information on each execution step.
+This might be great for example during input validation, where together with an error you want to return information about the invalid field in a way that can be extracted later.

 You can use the `causer` interface and `Wrap` function to declare a complex tree of errors that are several layers deep and covers every possible case.
-If you do, think again about your use case and it such granularity is helpful.
+If you do, think again about your use case and if such granularity is helpful.
 Usually, just a handful of errors declared upfront do the job better.
 I tend to always inline error creation first and only if a case requires more attention, declare a previously inlined error.

 Regardless of what you do try to avoid blindly importing any error package.
 Consider your use cases and try to tailor errors implementation to suit your